Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 1. See [Troubleshooting samples](../troubleshooting.md) if you encounter errors.

-1. After a short delay, IoT Hub output should display messages like:
+1. After a short delay, the sample app will display output messages like:

    **INFO: Azure IoT Hub send telemetry: { "Temperature": "33.85" }**

 1. Press button A on the MT3620 development board to send a button-press notification to the IoT Hub.
-The IoT Hub output will display a message indicating a button-press:
+The sample app will display an output message indicating a button-press:

     **Sending Azure IoT Hub telemetry: { "ButtonPress": "True" }**